How Much Burial Insurance Do I Need at 65?

 Do You Need Burial Insurance If You Already Have Life Insurance?

-Some people at 65 already own life insurance but still choose to add burial insurance for one reason: clarity.
-Larger policies are often intended for a surviving spouse, estate planning, or other long-term goals.
-Using those funds for funeral costs can disrupt the original purpose of the coverage.
+Some people at 65 already own life insurance but still choose to add burial insurance for one primary reason: clarity and purpose-assignment.
+Larger life insurance policies are often intended for a surviving spouse’s income needs, estate planning goals, or mortgage payoff obligations.
+Using those funds for funeral costs can disrupt the original purpose of the coverage — or delay access while the estate processes the claim.
+Burial insurance creates a dedicated, clearly labeled pool of money that beneficiaries know is specifically intended for final expenses, which reduces delays, reduces family confusion, and eliminates the tension that can arise when a large policy has multiple intended purposes.

-Term life insurance is temporary and typically expires after a set period.
-Term coverage can be useful for income replacement or debt protection, but it is not usually ideal for final expenses unless you have a separate plan for what happens when the term ends.
-For a deeper explanation of why permanent coverage is commonly used for burial insurance, see whole life burial insurance vs. term.
+Term life insurance is useful for income replacement, mortgage protection, and other time-bounded financial obligations — but it is not ideal for final expenses unless you have a separate plan for coverage continuity when the term ends.
+For a deeper explanation of why permanent coverage is the standard choice for burial insurance, our resource on whole life burial insurance vs. term covers the structural comparison thoroughly.
+For a broader look at what the highest-rated carriers offer at this coverage tier, our resource on best burial insurance and best-rated burial insurance companies provide current market context.

 Get the Right Coverage Amount for Age 65